-Notification for Prior Approval to Become a Bank Holding Company, or for a Bank Holding Company to Acquire an Additional Bank or Bank Holding Company
+Notification to Become a Bank Holding Company and/or Acquire an Additional Bank or Bank Holding Company

 The notification collects information on proposed bank holding company (BHC) formations, acquisitions, and mergers.
 The FR Y-3N is filed by BHCs meeting certain qualifications described in Regulation Y and requires less information and processing time than the FR Y-3 application.